 There’s special treats this year, including The Wrath of Anubis and The House of Fear (you’ll be under the spell of gods and deranged alchemists), and shows like the hypnotic Magna Maleficus and the 3D Mission Perdue.

-Disney’s Halloween Festival is here and until November 1 Disneyland® Paris will be spookier than ever before!
-Disney’s heroes and villains will be dressed for the occasion in special Halloween costumes and there’s even more colour, excitement, and surprises than usual!
+Disney’s Halloween Festival is here from 1 October to 6 November 2022.
+Disneyland® Paris will be spookier than ever before!
+Disney’s Villainously Important People are ready to steal the show in special Halloween costumes.

 Family-favourite rides like Crush’s Coaster, The Twilight Zone Tower of Terror and Hyperspace Mountain are all there to make for an even more giddy Halloween!